ovh/docs/pages/web/hosting/htaccess_url_rewriting_using_mod_rewrite/guide.en-au.md

 To edit (or create) directories, log in to your hosting plan’s FTP space.
 If you need help with this, please refer to our guide on [Accessing my storage space](https://docs.ovh.com/au/en/hosting/log-in-to-storage-ftp-web-hosting/).

 Below are some of the most common examples of Apache **mod_rewrite**.
-Some of them can also help SEO your website.
+Some of them can also help the SEO your website.

 ### Redirect all HTTP requests to a single file in your site

 Edit the ".htaccess" file in the root directory that contains your website.
-Place the following code inside (in our example **test.php**, replace the name of your own file):
+Place the following code inside (by replacing the **test.php** in our example with the name of your own file):

 ```bash
 RewriteEngine On